scott1326/CarND-Capstone/README.md

+## CarND Capstone Project

+Scheduling issues prevented me from completing this project in the initial term.
+I was put in another cohort much later in another term, and thus was unable to find a group with which to collaborate.
+Therefore, I am submitting this project individually.

+### Model Architecture
+The Capstone project relies on the ROS package to operate a vehicle around a simulated, and later, an actual track with a live vehicle.
+The ROS software package sends messages from various nodes to other parts of the system in order to navigate efficiently around the track.
+The system also relies on a deep learning model to recognize traffic lights, and thus follow traffic rules at the same time.

+#### ROS
+ROS consists of several packages that communicate with each other, but we are mostly concerned with the dbw_node, waypoint_updater, twist_controller, tl_detector and tl_classifier nodes.
+Much of the code comes from the udacity classroom videos.

+The dbw_node and twist_controller are where most of the work takes place.
+The twist_controller consists of a yaw_controller with params to set the throttle, steering and brake of the vehicle.
+The dbw_node uses the yaw_controller, pid controller, and a low-pass filter to operate the vehicle.
+It does this by steering through a list of waypoints provided by the waypoint_updater.

+The waypoint_updater provides the waypoints that dbw_node follows, and also listens for traffic light messages from the tl_detector node.
+If a red light is detected, waypoint velocities are reduced until the vehicle comes to a stop at a red light.

+tl_detector and tl_classifier perform the traffic light detection work.  tl_classifier uses a deep learning model to classify traffic lights, and tl_detector publishes the state and light waypoint to the /traffic_waypoint topic.

+#### Traffic Light detection
+I followed much of Alex Lechner's excellent tutorial on traffic light classification, and used the Inception Single Shot Multibox Detector model as he did.
+I used an AWS instance to train on the data for several days, and was able to achieve reasonable, but not great, traffic light state recognition.
+Given time, this is an area of the project that I would improve.
+Red and green light detection were acceptable, but the model failed to recognize yellow lights.

+## Installation

 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).

 Please use **one** of the two installation options, either native **or** docker installation.